 A final note to consider when choosing the right bat for you would be selecting a one-piece or two-piece design.
 The main difference between these two options is how much flex and energy transfer your stick will have.

 The way a bat feels in a ballplayer’s hands is always going to be more important than any material performance review.
-Find a safe place for some practice swings, such as the HitTrax Batting Cages at DICK’S Sporting Goods.
-Take some cuts with bats that are the right length and weight.
+Find a safe place for some practice swings and take some cuts with bats that are the right length and weight.
 Whichever material feels more natural to you should be the one you choose.

 Finding the right baseball bat for your needs can be a fun way to personalize your equipment list.
 Use these baseball Pro Tips to help find your sweet spot with the perfect bat and get the most out of your swing this season.